MY VIEW FROM THE COCKPIT

 I was on my way up the ladder of success, and The Attitude was out of control.

-Life as a medical student was tough after a life in the fast lane, but when I finished, I graduated with the same honors that I had won in fighters.
+Life as a medical student was tough after a life in the fast lane, but when I finished, I graduated with the same honors that I had won in fighters; top of my class, medical honor society and more.
 The ATTITUDE was reborn in medicine.

 Where was Jesus in all this?
 Long forgotten.

-Years later, I am now both a full Colonel and a full Professor.
-I had specialized in children but after becoming a Pediatrician and serving in Albuquerque for a few years, I realized that I really wanted to operate on children and returned for 5 attentional years of study to become a Pediatric Head and Neck Surgeon.
+Years later, I was now both a full Colonel and a full Professor.
+I had specialized in children but after becoming a Pediatrician and serving in Albuquerque for a few years, I realized that I really wanted to operate on children and returned for 5 additional years of study to become a Pediatric Head and Neck Surgeon.

 But my out-of-control-ego ruffled feathers, especially the General’s and his staff.
 Without formally accusing me, they began an investigation to prove that since the surgical instrument manufacturers were making millions, Colonel Parsons was taking money under the table.
 They were wrong.
 I never took any money, but when the investigation showed that I was innocent, 3 more investigations were held and I was put under house arrest.
 Yet, no wrongdoing was found and the house arrest was ultimately lifted, BUT…

-My career, my empire that I has worked so hard to build was crumbling and obviously destroyed.
+My career, my empire that I had worked so hard to build was crumbling and obviously destroyed.
+My fall from earthly grace was devastating.
 As I was falling into a Godless despair, I could only reflect on my beloved wife who loved Jesus.
 With her as a model of peace and joy, I did something almost unbelievable.
 I said “yes.”

 Three friends, who didn’t know each other, independently approached me.
 The first friend said, “David, you have been doing some spectacular surgical work, let’s go together down to Mexico and see if we can’t help the poor rural people in the mountains?”
 I am an immense skeptic, I don’t say yes to anything without a thorough consideration.
 But I turned to that friend and said, “You bet, let’s go.”

-The Bible study was powerful & the mission work touched my heart.
+The Bible study was powerful and the mission work deeply touched my heart.

-On the retreat, I was deeply moved.
+On the retreat, I was profoundly moved.
 I remember our small group leader took just our table to the chapel to talk and to pray together.
-We sang acappella the beautiful hymn “Here I am Lord,” from the ancient Book of Isaiah and the words “Here I am, Lord.
+We sang acappella the beautiful hymn “Here I am Lord,” from the ancient Book of Isaiah and the words of the song “Here I am, Lord.
 Is it I Lord?
 I have heard you calling in the night.
 I will go, Lord, if you lead me” went straight to my heart.

-I suddenly realized how little I had to show Him and for 1st time, I was truly humbled.
-At that moment, I could see through the pride, and the anger I had for the men who falsely accused me.
-For years, I had been wanting others to change, to see MY way.
-NOW, recognized “I” was the problem, I needed to be the one to change, without my self-centered behavior, none of these terrible issues would have ever happened.
+I suddenly realized how little I had to show HIM and for 1st time, I was truly humbled.
+At that moment, I could see through the pride and the anger I had for the men who falsely accused me.
+For years I had been wanting others to change, to see MY way.
+NOW, I recognized “I” was the problem.
+I needed to be the one to change.
+Without my self-centered behavior, none of these terrible issues would have ever happened.

-So, I laid my sins, my pride, on the alter in that little country chapel and for the 1st time ever, I asked Him to forgive me.
-And I broke down, curling into the fetal position and cried & cried & cried.
-Right then, while laying on the floor, I made the decision to truly believe in Jesus and ask Him to enter into my life, and take control of it.
+So, I laid my sins and my pride on the altar in that little country chapel and for the first time ever, I asked Him to forgive me.
+And I broke down, falling to the floor and curling into the fetal position; I cried and cried and cried.
+Right then, while laying on the floor, I made the decision to truly believe in Jesus and ask Him to enter into my life and take control of it.

 And He did.